The Vervaat transform of Brownian bridges and Brownian motion: Path decomposition of Vervaat bridges

-We begin with the discrete time analysis of random walk cases which is based on combinatorial principles.
-For a simple random walk $w$ of length $n$ with increments $\pm 1$, we would like to describe the law of $V(w^{a}):=(V(w)|w(n)=a)$ where $a<0$ having the same parity as $n$.
+\quad ~~We begin with the discrete time analysis of random walks, which is based on combinatorial principles.
+For a simple random walk $w$ of length $n$ with increments $\pm 1$, we would like to describe the law of $V(w^{a}):=(V(w)|w(n)=a)$, where $a<0$ has the same parity as $n$.